The Help Kids India story began 29 years ago with a young teacher and a big need.

 Betsy opened the first crèche, Mabel’s Care, with funds given in memory of her grandmother, Mabel Wilson.
 Between 1990 and 1998, three new crèches were started: Grace Kid’s, Little Lilies, and Peach Tree.
 In 2003, Helping Hearts Crèche was opened, and the Good Shepherd Crèche opened in 2010.
 Mabel’s Care Crèche is now under the management and support of Bethania Foundation, Indiana, USA.

 Betsy’s model addressed a crushing need and was a demonstrated success.
 As the program expanded and Betsy returned to the US, the Betsy Elizabeth Trust (BET) was created to run and oversee the crèche program.
 Named after Betsy Dailey, BET’s mission remains to alleviate the suffering of children born into severe poverty in rural India.
 Hilda Isaac, BET’s executive director, trained under Betsy at Mabel’s Care and has been with BET since its inception.
-In addition to its five crèches, BET has since founded a health center and sewing center to better support their mission.
+In addition to its five crèches, BET has since founded a health center and two sewing centers to better support their mission.

 However, as the projects grew, more reliable funding was needed.
 In 2008 Help Kids India was incorporated as a 501 (c)(3), registered in Vermont, and supervised by a Board of Directors.
 Ann Peck served as its Executive Director for seven years, living half the year in Vermont and half in Kodaikanal.
 During those years HKI’s funding helped to purchase land, build schools, share administrative costs, establish the health and sewing centers and a smokeless stove project, as well as to help fund the operating costs of the crèches.